An adversary bound for quantum signal processing: Quantum signal processing as a state conversion problem

 \subsection{Polynomial state conversion over multiple variables}

 After building a theory over polynomials of a single variable, the results show that the feasible solution space of the adversary bound perfectly coincides with the space of all the possible QSP protocols.
 This makes the adversary bound a good candidate for filling the gap in the theory of M-QSP~\cite{rossiMultivariableQuantumSignal2022,nemethVariantsMultivariateQuantum2023,moriCommentMultivariableQuantum2024,gomesMultivariableQSPBosonic2024,laneveMultivariatePolynomialsAchievable2025}, since the catalyst gave directions for the layer stripping process.
 While this `hint' is not necessary in the univariate case, we'll see that it is precious for M-QSP, as the existence of a valid catalyst constitutes a sufficient condition for the existence of a M-QSP protocol.
-We consider the oracle By taking the Fourier coefficients $e_{\vv{k},\vv{h}}, v_{\vv{k}}$ of $e(\vv{x}, \vv{y}), v(\vv{z})$, (\ref{eq:unidir-gamma-bound-constraint-partial-l2}) gives an analogous form to (\ref{eq:constraint-univariate-to-qsp-fourier}):
+We consider the oracle where $\Pi_j = \ketbra{j}{j}$\footnote{{Like $O$, we will also use $\Pi_j$ to actually mean $\Pi_j \otimes \id_{\calW}$ when applied to a vector in $\calM \otimes \calW$.}}.
+By taking the Fourier coefficients $e_{\vv{k},\vv{h}}, v_{\vv{k}}$ of $e(\vv{x}, \vv{y}), v(\vv{z})$, (\ref{eq:unidir-gamma-bound-constraint-partial-l2}) gives an analogous form to (\ref{eq:unidir-gamma-bound-constraint-partial-l2-fourier}):